dhardestylewis/terrain_aggregator/README.md

     - **tile** - a simple boundary
     - tile-delineated watershed - a simplified natural boundary
     - tile-delineated county - a simplified political boundary
-    - *In practice, usually a tile-delineated watershed is taken.*
+    - *In practice, for flood modelling usually a tile-delineated watershed is taken.*

 6. **applying domain-specific engineering analysis**, such as :